Short-term rentals in New Orleans get City Council approval

 With the proposed ordinance, rental owners will need to have a license from the Department of Safety and Permits, and all rental types will be prohibited in the French Quarter (though commercial types are allowed in the 200-700 blocks of Bourbon Street).

 "Accessory rentals" allow people to rent out a room or half of a double (in a property they own and live in) full time, with a maximum of six guests.
-"Temporary rentals" with a maximum of five bedrooms and a maximum of four units per unit on the property can be rented up to 90 days a year.
+"Temporary rentals" with a maximum of five bedrooms and a maximum of four units on the property can be rented up to 90 days a year.
 "Commercial rentals" with a maximum of five bedrooms and up to 10 guests per unit on the property can be rented out full-time in areas zoned commercial and mixed use.

 Renters also will be required to have liability insurance, pay into the city's hotel-motel tax, and pay into the city's Neighborhood Housing Improvement Fund (NHIF).
 There also will be fees for temporary and commercial rentals that don't have a homestead exemption.
-Landrieu spokesperson Ryan Berni outlined enforcement steps to the Council; for advertising a STR without a license, penalties may include daily fines, property liens, reovacation of permits and discontinuation of electric service.
+Landrieu spokesperson Ryan Berni outlined enforcement steps to the Council; for advertising a STR without a license, penalties may include daily fines, property liens, revocation of permits and discontinuation of electric service.

-Berni says the city has worked out a plan for Airbnb and other platforms to share their data though quarterly reports.
+Berni says the city has worked out a plan for Airbnb and other platforms to share their data through quarterly reports.
 Opponents are skeptical, as the industry has been reluctant to share data despite similar attempts in cities across the U.S. — and the city will be relying on four-month-old data in a city where STRs continue to mushroom.
 The companies are happy.

 In a statement, Airbnb spokesperson Laura Sanjian the company is "excited that New Orleans will be joining a growing number of cities that have recognized the economic benefits home sharing brings to residents and neighborhood businesses."